 There is no doubt the large number of Chinese tourists who eagerly visit Amboy every year enjoy their eternal presence.

-Update: In addition, 64 year old dare devil “Mad Mike” Hughes’ van has become a permanent landscape fixture near the marble statues.
+Update: 64 years old Mike was known the world over for his amateur attempts to launch himself into space in his homemade steam-powered rocket in order to show that the earth is flat.
+Do we agree with his premise?
+No. But did we admire his courage?
+You bet.
+His last attempt in February of 2020 in Barstow, California, where he gained an altitude of over a mile as he was filmed by the Science Channel, ended with his death as the rocket crashed to earth nose first after a parachute malfunction.
+“Mad Mike” Hughes’ homemade motorhome became a fixture near the vicinity of Amboy’s marble statues after his demise.
 Mike had built a homemade rocket ship to prove that the Earth was flat.
-Mike had previously completed a successful launch in March 2018, which sent him 1,800 feet in the air.
+Mike had previously completed a successful launch in March 27, 2018 near Amboy, which sent him 1,875 feet in the air at a speed of roughly 500 miles an hour.
 He starred in a documentary in 2018, called ‘Rocketman.’
-Mike died in February 2020 while being filmed by The Science Channel, when his craft sadly malfunctioned in mid-flight and crashed in the desert.
-Whether you agree with his theory or not, one thing’s for certain.
+Mike died while being filmed by The Science Channel, when his craft malfunctioned in mid-flight and crashed in the desert.
+Mike’s motorhome was removed by a close friend and with the permission of Mr. Okura, now sits off Route 66.
+It had been so heavily vandalized within a few days of the accident it was worthless.
+Whether you agree with Mike’s theory or not, one thing’s for certain.
 Mike was a friend to many in the Mojave and will be missed.

 A lone sign advertises acreage for sale along Route 66 between Amboy and Kelbaker Road, with a dissenting opinion from the peanut gallery.